valmisson/gridi/docs/utilities/flex.md

 </div>
 ```

-For more information about Gridi responsive design features, check out the [Responsive Design](/guide/responsive-design) documentation.
+For more information about Gridi responsive design features, check out the <a href="/gridi/guide/responsive-design.html">Responsive Design</a> documentation.